Codecademy/docs/content/general/concepts/what-is-pseudocode/what-is-pseudocode.md

 ---
-Title: "What is Pseudocode?"
+Title: 'What is Pseudocode?'
 Subjects:
-  - "Code Foundations"
+  - 'Code Foundations'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Conceptual"
+  - 'Conceptual'
-  - "Documentation"
+  - 'Documentation'
-  - "Development"
+  - 'Development'
 CatalogContent:
-  - "paths/code-foundations"
+  - 'paths/code-foundations'
-  - "learn-how-to-code"
+  - 'learn-how-to-code'
 ---

 Pseudocode is a method of describing the steps in an algorithm or other computed process written in plain language.
 It does not rely on any particular implementation of a programming language, and instead is intended for a human audience.
 It omits the portions required for machine implementation of the algorithm, such as variable declarations, and includes natural language description details.